pmukhin/rust-companies/README.md

 * [IOHK](https://apply.workable.com/io-global/#jobs) is the company behind the Cardano blockchain, uses Rust in a multitude of domains
 * [Kraken](https://www.kraken.com/careers) uses Rust in its most heavily loaded components such as matching engine

+#### Data
+* [Polars](https://pola.rs/careers)([GitHub](https://github.com/pola-rs/polars)) is the company behind Polars, an open-source library for data manipulation, known for being one of the fastest data processing solutions on a single machine, based in Amsterdam

 #### Observability
 * [Coralogix](https://coralogix.com/careers/) uses Rust in almost every component of their advanced observability platform
 * [Datadog](https://careers.datadoghq.com/all-jobs/) uses Rust in critical components